gazebosim/sdf_tutorials/composition/proposal.md

 ##### 1.3.4 Cross-Referencing Rules

 Cross-referencing is only allowed between elements *in or under the same file*.

-Scopes via composition are defined by the *instantiated* (or overriden) model name, not the model name specified by the included file.

 Only the following attributes / properties are presently permitted to cross boundaries, either up or down depending on the file: